NISE 2019 Featured Speakers

 Brett has provided professional development across the U.S. In support of this work, he has co-authored Teaching Science is Phenomenal and A Vision and Plan for Science Teaching and Learning.
 These books provide educators with insights into classroom instructional strategies to effectively engage students in three-dimensional science learning consistent with the NGSS, the Framework for K-12 Science, and state standards based on the Framework.
 He was a member of the CSSS committee that developed the 2017 Science Professional Learning Standards.

-Moulding will be giving two workshops, one for HS and one for MS.
+Moulding will be giving two workshops:

 Sara SullivanBiologist, Species Conservation Toolkit Initiative (SCTI)